Music from Big Pink: Recording

-The Band's manager Albert Grossman (who was also Dylan's manager) approached Capitol Records to secure a record deal for a group still informally described as "Dylan's backing band".
+The Band's manager Albert Grossman (who was also Dylan's manager) approached Capitol Records to secure a record deal for the group still informally described as "Dylan's backing band".
 Alan Livingston at Capitol signed the Band, initially under the name the Crackers.
 Armed with news of a recording deal for the group, they lured Levon Helm back from the oil rigs where he had been working to Woodstock where he took up his crucial position in the Band, singing and playing drums.
 Helm's return coincided with a ferment of activity in Big Pink as the embryonic Band not only recorded with Dylan but also began to write their own songs.

 After meeting with producer John Simon, the Band started to record their debut album in Manhattan at A&R Studios, at 799 7th Avenue in the early months of 1968.
 The Band recorded "Tears of Rage", "Chest Fever", "We Can Talk", "This Wheel's On Fire" and "The Weight" in two sessions.
 Robertson has said that when Simon asked them how they wanted it to sound, they replied, "Just like it did in the basement."

 Capitol, pleased with the initial recording session, suggested that the group move to Los Angeles to finish recording their first album at Capitol Studios.
 They also cut some material at Gold Star Studios on Santa Monica Boulevard.
 The songs on Big Pink recorded in L.A. were "In A Station", "To Kingdom Come", "Lonesome Suzie", "Long Black Veil" and "I Shall Be Released".